jherby2k/AudioWorks/README.md

 The AudioWorks PowerShell module can be installed via PowerShellGet:
 1. (Windows PowerShell only) [Update PowerShellGet](https://docs.microsoft.com/en-us/powershell/gallery/installing-psget) to a version that supports prerelease modules.
-1. If necessary, set your PowerShell execution policy to allow signed scripts, using something like `Set-ExecutionPolicy -ExecutionPolicy AllSigned` (RemoteSigned and Unrestricted will also work).
+1. Check your PowerShell execution policy using `Get-ExecutionPolicy`.
+If it is Restricted, you will need to set your PowerShell execution policy to allow signed scripts using something like `Set-ExecutionPolicy -ExecutionPolicy AllSigned` from an administrator command prompt.
+RemoteSigned and Unrestricted will also work, but are less secure.
 1. Register the AudioWorks repository with `Register-PSRepository -Name AudioWorks -SourceLocation 'https://www.myget.org/F/audioworks/api/v2'`.
 1. Install the module with `Install-Module -Name AudioWorks.Commands -Repository AudioWorks -AllowPrerelease -Scope CurrentUser`.